 Some asphalt shingle manufacturers, including IKO, also started making their roofing shingles in a larger size.
 This not only speeds up installation, the larger exposure can also enhance a home’s curb appeal.

 IKO Dynasty® asphalt shingles feature the “ArmourZone” – a wider nailing area that creates a bigger, easier-to-hit target for installers.
-Shown left to right are color blends Biscayne, Sedona and Glacier.
+Shown the Glacier color blend.

 Sometimes, innovations in asphalt shingle manufacturing have come about because of outside factors.